newtang/newtang.github.io/_drafts/books-2017.markdown

 <br /><br /><br /><br />

 #### [![Delivering Happiness]({{ site.url }}/assets/books-2017/DeliveringHappiness.jpg){: style="clear:right;margin-left:20px;float:right;width:125px"}](http://a.co/0hZLc4h)[Delivering Happiness](http://a.co/0hZLc4h) by Tony Hsieh
-This is a pretty interesting story about Tony Hsieh, the founder of Zappos, and his life and decision making.
+This is a pretty interesting autobiography about Tony Hsieh, the founder of [Zappos](https://zappos.com), and his life and decision making.
 I really enjoyed the discussion about how company culture is an extension of brand.
-I still can't believe he walked away from $40 million.
-He just had to continue working at LinkExchange for a year and he couldn't do it!
+I still can't believe he chose to walk away from 40 million dollars instead of continuing to work at LinkExchange for a year!
+Obviously, it worked out for him.
 The end touches upon the science of happiness.
-This correlated well with Drive which talked about the importance of purpose, autonomy, and mastery.
-Delivering Happiness added Connectedness which I really like.
+This correlated well with [Drive by Daniel H. Pink](http://a.co/cNNPQzU) which discussed the importance of purpose, autonomy, and mastery to being happy and motivated.
+Delivering Happiness added Connectedness which made a lot of sense to me.

 #### [![Republic Lost]({{ site.url }}/assets/books-2017/republicLost.jpg){: style="clear:right;margin-left:20px;float:right;width:125px"}](http://a.co/ikygplJ)[Republic Lost](http://a.co/ikygplJ ) by Lawrence Lessig